 It is only necessary to submit an application if you are applying for funding from UROP.
-To “apply” to work with a specific professor, please contact that professor directly.
+To apply to work with a specific mentor, please contact that mentor directly.
 If you are interested in conducting research for credit, contact your major department.

 Two separate online components are required to apply for UROP funding:

 Your application will be evaluated by several faculty members, and not all of them will be experts in your field.
 It’s important that you write your application in general terms and explain technical details.
 You should discuss your proposal extensively with your research mentor.
 It’s also a good idea to ask a friend who is unfamiliar with your proposed research to review the application and highlight areas of confusion.

 The UROP staff is available to provide feedback and suggestions; contact our office to request an application review.
 (No reviews will be conducted the day before or the day of the deadline.)
 Remember, your research mentor should be your primary source of advice.